mikedevelops/vanilla-drag/README.md

 ### [HTMLElement]

 An instance of a `HTMLElement` that will have dragging enabled.
-Jquery users can access an instance of this object using the following jQuery index / method `$('#target')[0]` or `$('#target').get(0)`.
+Jquery users can access an instance of this object using the following Jquery index / method `$('#target')[0]` or `$('#target').get(0)`.
 For Jquery collections containing multiple elements, the collection will need to be iterated over and a separate instance of VanillaDrag created for each item.